The following post is from Katie of Kitchen Stewardship: How to Raise a Child “Green” with the Power of Words

 Reading about saving the earth was the beginning and end of my experience on conservation.
 It wasn’t fiction, and reading didn’t really cut it.
 I am beyond thrilled that over the last 20 years, our world is at a place where my children’s experience is literally the opposite.

-Immersed in Green
+Immersing a Child in Green

 It wasn’t until my son started first grade that he learned the words for the mantra “Reduce, Reuse, Recycle,” but he had been living it for five years before that.
 Just today he scolded our 3-year-old for throwing away an envelope in the garbage instead of the recycle bin.

-My children are immersed daily in the world of the environmentally friendly lifestyle.
+My children are immersed daily in the world of the environmentally friendly green lifestyle.
 They hear me talk about protecting the earth, but more importantly, they see me live it out.

 - “I’m fed up with school lunch too!
 Too much Styrofoam…”